Please click on the topics below for more information about buildings and the Building Consent process.

 Please note: No building work may be carried out until the Building Consent has been issued.

 If building work is not started within 12 months from the time the consent is issued, the Building Consent may lapse.
-A 12 month extension on Building Consents can be applied for.
+A 12 month extension on Building Consents can be sought.

-Building work on foundations, structure and weather tightness systems for residential buildings must be carried out or supervised by a licensed builder, and provide a record of work.
+Building work on foundations, structure and weather tightness systems for residential buildings must be carried out or supervised by a licensed builder, and a record of work provided.

 A list of the inspections that will be needed during construction is included when the consent is issued.
 Two working days notice is required of the intended commencement of construction, and a minimum of one working day's notice for all other inspections.
 Inspections must be booked by phoning Council's Regulatory Services Clerk (03 419 0232).
 Occasionally inspection visits will not be able to be made at the requested time if they conflict with other appointments.
 If the owner/agent or tradesperson has a particular time that the inspection must occur, it is recommended that they give a longer period of notice when booking the inspection.